Blosc/python-blosc/RELEASING.rst

 - Upload it also in the PyPi repository.

-  * First, register the new version with:
+  * First, register and upload the sources for the new version with:
-    $ python setup.py register
+    $ python setup.py register upload

-  * Then upload the files manually using the PyPI web interface.
+  * Then upload the binary files manually using the PyPI web interface.

 Announcing
 ----------